Contact the Governor

 Massage Therapy Board

-he Massage Therapy Board oversees the practice of individuals who use the title of massage therapists or otherwise represent themselves to be massage therapists, and massage therapy schools.
+The Massage Therapy Board oversees the practice of individuals who use the title of massage therapists or otherwise represent themselves to be massage therapists, and massage therapy schools.
 Massage therapy is a health care service that treats soft body tissue for therapeutic purposes, primarily for comfort and relief of pain.
 Massage therapy does not include the diagnosis or treatment of illness or disease.
-The board ensures professionals in this industry are qualified by setting educational and continued educational standards.
+The Board ensures professionals in this industry are qualified by setting educational and continued educational standards.

 The Board consists of five members appointed by the Governor who are New Mexico residents.
 Three members of the board shall be massage therapists and two members shall be public members who have not been licensed and have no financial interest, either direct or indirect, in the profession of massage therapy.